-sf Class 1 Rocket - Any Skill Level Rocket with wooden fins and cardboard body tubes painted by hand or air brush.

-sf Class 2 Aerospace Display - Poster or display board that displays or exemplifies one of the principles learned in the Lift Off project.
-Examples include, display of rocket parts and purpose, explains the parts of a NASA rocket or shuttle, interview of someone in the aerospace field, or kite terminology.
+- sf Class 1 Rocket -(SF92) Any Skill Level Rocket with wooden fins and cardboard body tubes painted by hand or air brush. - sf Class 2 Aerospace Display (SF93) Poster or display board that displays or exemplifies one of the principles learned in the Lift Off project.
+Examples include, display of rocket parts and purpose, explaining the parts of a NASA rocket or shuttle, interview of someone in the aerospace field, or kite terminology.
 Include notebook containing terminology (definition), and what was learned.
-Display can be any size up to 28" by 22".

-sf Class 3 Rocket - Any Skill Level Rocket with wooden fins and cardboard body tubes painted using commercial application, for example: commercial spray paint sf Class 4 Rocket - any self-designed rocket with wooden fins and cardboard body tubes.
+Display can be any size up to 28 inches by 22 inches. - sf Class 3 Rocket Any Skill Level Rocket with wooden fins and cardboard body tubes painted using commercial application, for example: commercial spray paint sf Class 4 Rocket - (SF92) - any self-designed rocket with wooden fins and cardboard body tubes.